the-diy-life/TemperatureDisplay/README.md

-# Temperature Display
+# AVR Temperature Display
 ----
 ## Description

-> This project uses used native AVR Registers with the Arduino Uno and Arduino IDE to display date, time and temperature on an OLED display.
+> In This project we used native AVR Registers with the Arduino Uno and Arduino IDE to display the date, time and temperature on an OLED display.

 ## External Libraries